wesovilabs/beyond/docs/about.md

 ---

 {: .text-green-300}
-# About Goa
+# About Beyond
 {: .fs-9 }

-Goa (Go Oriented to Aspects) is a Go library whose main goals are:
+Beyond (Go Oriented to Aspects) is a Go library whose main beyondls are:
 - It provides Go developers with a mechanism to **code under AOP paradigm**.
 - You can build useful advices and **share with other developers**. at time you can also take advantages of existing ones.
-- Goa usage is really straightforward.
+- Beyond usage is really straightforward.

 ---